Instructions & Guidelines

-In this page we introduce the formats of the data, the options available from the server, and give some guidelines for its use.
+This page introduces the data formats, the parameters available to customize the analysis and some guidelines for the use of version 2.1.
 Users are welcome to contact the authors for any questions.

 Paste a set of peptides, one sequence per line into the upper left window, or upload a